CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/scripts/benchmark/README.md

 # Experimental benchmarking scripts to compare KleidiCV to vanilla OpenCV performance on Android

-Use at your own risk.
+Use at your own risk, the stability of this solution is the best on release tags.

 First, you need a Linux x86 machine to build this.
 Next, to build for Android, you'll need [Android NDK](https://developer.android.com/ndk/).